-- → Seat and plug can only be replaced when all the following conditions are met: - The valve size is ≤DN 150. - The valve does not have a balanced plug. - The valve does not have a bellows seal - The valve does not have an insulating section. - The standard packing, form H or form HT packing is installed in the valve. - → To replace seat and plug in other valve versions, contact our after-sales service.
+- Seat and plug can only be replaced when all the following conditions are met: - The valve size is ≤NPS 6. - The valve does not have a balanced plug. - The valve does not have an insulating section - The standard packing, form H or form HT packing is installed in the valve. - → To replace seat and plug in other valve versions, contact our after-sales service.